Shmankivtsi: Middle Ages and the modern day

 In 1710, a tax on a quarter and a half of the smoke from the village of Shmankivtsi was levied on the maintenance of the garrison in the Okopa Holy Trinity Fortress.
 In 1724, the noble Józef Potocki donated his estate – part of the village of Shmankivtsi – to the monastery of the Chortkiv Dominicans.

 Shmankivtsi's estate was also attacked by the nobility.
-In particular, the innkeeper cornet player Konstanty Lyantskoronsky, led by two hundred armed men, "maimed two priests and one brother; and Fr.
+In particular, the innkeeper cornet player Konstanty Lanckoroński, led by two hundred armed men, "maimed two priests and one brother; and Fr.
 Francis Pieszkowski tied to a horse, ran half a mile".
-Tomasz Makovecki, a hunter from Lukiv, was no less cruel: his subjects beat the monks, tied them up, put them on a cart and took them out of the village.
-For these shameful actions, the men received sentences: Lyantskoronsky on December 2, 1740, and Tomasz Makowiecki on December 17, 1754.
-On December 1, 1755, the Uniate Metropolitan of Kyiv, Galicia, and All Rus Leo Szeptycki announced the excommunication (anathema) of them and their subjects who had taken part in the attacks.
+Tomasz Makowiecki, a hunter from Lukiv, was no less cruel: his subjects beat the monks, tied them up, put them on a cart and took them out of the village.
+For these shameful actions, the men received sentences: Lanckoroński on 2 December 1740, and Tomasz Makowiecki on 17 December 1754.
+On 1 December 1755, the Uniate Metropolitan of Kyiv, Galicia, and All Rus Leo Szeptycki announced the excommunication (anathema) of them and their subjects who had taken part in the attacks.

 In 1784, construction began on the wooden church of Cosmas and Damian, which was completed in 1785.

 In 1785, 561 people lived in the village.

 In the early 19th century, the Dominicans owned a farm with more than a hundred hectares of Shmankivtsi land.
 The farm was wooden.
 It had large rooms with two vanquiers, shingles, and a floor made of boards; it needed repair, as well as the nearby chapel.

-Jan Ksaveriy Mushynsky from Shmankivtsi married Karolina Kulchytska in 1842.
+Jan Ksawery Muszynski from Shmankivtsi married Karolina Kulchycka in 1842.

 20th century

 In 1900 there were 1229 inhabitants in Shmankivtsi, in 1910, 1201; in 1921, 1127; in 1931, 1112; in 1921, 255 households; in 1931, 235.

-During the First World War, residents of the village Vasyl Solodky and Franz Shinderyk joined the Legion of Ukrainian Sich Riflemen; Antin Slota fought in the Ukrainian Galician Army.
+During the First World War, residents of the village Vasyl Solodkyi and Frants Shyderyk joined the Legion of Ukrainian Sich Riflemen; Antin Slota fought in the Ukrainian Galician Army.

 In 2019, at the 40-meter height of the tower of the Chortkiv Church, archaeologist and researcher of fortifications and antiquities Volodymyr Dobrianskyi discovered a shrapnel shell detonator, and according to its flight trajectory determined that the 1st, 3rd, 4th and 7th cannon regiments (64 guns) under the command of Ataman Kyrylo Karas during the Chortkiv offensive (June 7–28, 1919) were stationed in the woods west of the village.

-In 1927–1928, many residents of Shmankiv emigrated to Canada and other countries.
+In 1927–1928, many residents of Shmankivtsi emigrated to Canada and other countries.

 For some time Shmankivtsi was the center of the commune of the same name.
-From August 1, 1934 to 1939, the village belonged to the Kolindiana commune.
+From August 1, 1934 to 1939, the village belonged to the Kolyndiany Gmima.

 After the Soviet annexation in September 1939, the Soviet authorities (NKVD authorities) arrested 26 villagers, including: